publicscience/argos/readme.md

 a rough estimate for completion is ~637252s ≈ 7 days, 9 hours.
 Without lemmatization, it is roughly 133297s ≈ 1 day, 13 hours.

-Turning `Brain.count()` into a mapreduce process should save a lot of time.
-Since it is fundamentally a word counting procedure, it should be well-suited for mapreduce.
+Turning wikidigestion into a distributed process should save a lot of time.

 ## The Future (To Do)
 * Perhaps the main area of future refinement will be all parts relating